-Puerto Egas, where the wildlife offer a warm welcome
+Puerto Egas, where wildlife offers a warm welcome

-Ironically, when Lindblad’s National Geographic Endeavour arrives and anchors off Isla Santiago, there is no hint this will be a special afternoon.
+Ironically, when the Endeavour arrives and anchors off Isla Santiago, there is no hint this will be a special afternoon.
 Instead, once our Zodiac lands on a narrow rocky beach, the scenery is almost depressing.
-A dilapidated house sits on a small cliff above where we stand.
-Then, after we exit the beach and get a better view of the old deserted homestead and its empty, fenced-in fields, the spot seems even more dismal.
+A dilapidated house sits on a small cliff above us.
+After we exit the beach for a better view of the old deserted homestead and its empty, fenced fields, the spot seems even more dismal.

 There may be 30,000 people living in the Galapagos, but this is the first evidence of human occupation we’ve seen since sailing from Baltra on Saturday morning.
-This unexpected detritus of human intrusion is an irritating reminder of past efforts to harvest salt here, first between 1928 and 1930, then much later in 1964.
-Both attempts invariably caused environmental damage by using native and endemic trees for firewood and also introducing new plants and animals.
-The Puerto Egas name, in fact, refers to the last salt company operation, run by Hector Egas whose venture failed when the price of salt in South America became so cheap that operating in the Galapagos was impractical.
+This unexpected detritus of human intrusion is an irritating reminder of past efforts to harvest salt here.
+Attempts were made between 1928 and 1930, then again later in 1964.

 This lava shoreline is a favorite haunt of fur seals, the smallest of the pinnipeds and creatures we really haven’t encountered closely before.
 Endemic to the Galápagos Islands, an estimated 40,000 fur seals are spread throughout the islands, apparently much smaller than just a few decades ago.
 Scientists say the fur seal population was reduced significantly in the 1980s due to the effects of El Nino, which also reduced the local fish populations.